Log in with

 HandsOn TomorrowTM Frequently Asked Questions

-Applications will be live mid-February.
-HandsOn Bay Area staff will review applications and accept participants on a rolling basis.
-Acceptance is based on the quality of essay responses and eligibility for the program (rising high school freshmen, sophomores, juniors, and seniors).
-Space is limited for this program, so be sure to enroll at your earliest convenience.
+The 2025 application will be live in mid-February.
+The application asks for general contact information, as well as a few short volunteer-related prompts.
+HandsOn Bay Area staff will review applications and enroll participants on a rolling basis.
+Acceptance into the program requires thoughtful answers on the student’s application, and a $300 deposit within 2-weeks of the application submission.
+Space is limited for this program, so be sure to enroll at your earliest convenience to secure your spot!

 How will you select for the scholarships?